tas09009/Bulldozer-price-prediction/README.md

 --------------
 ## File names

+**bulldozer_price_regression_model.ipynb:** Final copy of the project completed in Google Colab.
+Click here for original notebook: https://colab.research.google.com/drive/1NGMwdSJOaG7DvZULGDZDTdIf2ll3G1Gs?usp=sharing

+**end-to-end-bulldozer-price-regression.ipynb:** This project was originally done in Jupyter notebook but with a smaller sample set due to memory issues.
+The project was redone on Colab with the full dataset.
+The final testing could not be completed due to mismatching array structures of the trained model and the test set.
+Below are a list of differences in this code vs. the completed Colab notebook.

-### Differences in code
+   #### Differences in code:
    * 20,000 vs all 400,000+ rows
    * null values didn't include 'auctioneerID'.
 Once less column at the end
    * valid data set only goes up to 2011.
 Data split from before 2011 and after. opposed to 2012 in example
    * max_samples = 500
    * preprocessing data to prepare for test data Ln [83]:
        * 'MachineHoursCurrentMeter_is_missing' from our train set
        * 'auctioneerID_is_missing' from their test set (Daniel's notebook)
        * manually adjusted df (instead of df_test) to have auctioneerID_is_missing column.
 Need to go back to see why this model was   missing this feature in the first place.
 Should have been caught during the preprocessing phase.